rafalkaron/rafalkaron.github.io/content/_index.md

 For personal purposes, I use **Visual Studio Code**, **GitHub**, and **Markdown**.
 I generate content with [Hugo](https://gohugo.io) and publish it with [GitHub Pages](https://pages.github.com/) and [GitHub Actions](https://github.com/features/actions).
 Formerly, I used [Jekyll](https://jekyllrb.com/) to generate static sites.

-## Agile leader

-Does Scrum work in every content development team?
-Yes and no. Does every content development team need an Agile leader?
-Yes, it does.

-### Methodology

-Scrum was designed as a work framework with an emphasis on software development teams.
-While it is possible to treat [docs as code](https://www.writethedocs.org/guide/docs-as-code/), content and software development are still significantly different processes.
-The difference between them is particularly prominent if content creators are not regular members of software development teams.

-I consider the [Scrum Guide](https://www.Scrumguides.org/index.html) a great basis for building an Agile framework in any development team.
-However, I often take the liberty of proposing, test-driving, and implementing various alterations to the approach suggested in the guide.
-If the docs tend to be developed on an ad hoc basis, I am not afraid of gravitating towards the Kanban framework.

-### Tools

-As a person who always has a clean desk, I enjoy well-curated backlogs, clearly defined items, flawless filters, and model burndown charts.

-My weapon of choice is **Jira**; however, I am open to any alternative WMS solutions.
-For some teams, I also find **Confluence** a good and well-integrated addition to Jira, which can serve as an internal knowledge base.

-I am an ardent supporter of keeping everything related to work management in a single place (WMS).
-In the long run, an avalanche of shared sheets is not a maintainable approach.

 ## Coder

 I am a self-taught coder and a fan of [Stack Overflow](https://www.stackoverflow.com).
 Currently, I develop my side projects on my own and collaborate with software developers at work.
 My IDE of choice is **Visual Studio Code**.
 I can quit **Vim** if needed.

+I won't lie, I prompt Bing for inspiration from time to time.
+I've found it extremely helpful for composing shell scripts that run in my homelab.

 ### Technologies

 I am keen on finding ways to automate, optimize, and generate reports to save my coworkers from opening terminals or doing repetitive work.

 Python
 : I am a self-taught Python coder.
 I use Python in my side projects and to develop internal tools at work.
-To make coding easier, I implement **mypy**, **Ruff**, and **Black** into my workflow.
-I have also worked with **MicroPython** on **Raspberry Pi Pico** boards.
+To make coding easier, I've implemented **mypy**, **Ruff**, and **Black** into my workflow.
 {.text_small}

+MicroPython
+: I run MicroPython on **Raspberry Pi[^1] Pico** boards.
+The code interacts with databases and APIs, reads sensor data, and manipulates output devices.
+{.text_small}

+[^1]: Raspberry Pi is a trademark of Raspberry Pi Ltd

+InfluxDB
+: I use InfluxDB to gather data from sensors and APIs in my homelab.

 Bash
 : I use Bash scripts to automate repetitive tasks on my macOS and Linux machines.
 {.text_small}

-On top of that, I like styling content and developing websites.
+Apart from the backend activities, I also enjoy styling and templating websites and other outputs.

 HTML
 : I am proficient in using semantic HTML5 and I advocate structured content.